- 1 Map for this Guide

 - 7 Your Itinerary for Visiting Trogir in One Day

 This post may contain affiliate links!
 I will receive a commission, at no extra cost to you, if you purchase something recommended here.

-Situated on a tiny island accessible by boat or by bridge is the small historic harbor town of Trogir, Croatia.
-Nicknamed the “Stone Beauty,” the UNESCO World Heritage site was founded by the Greeks in the 3rd Century B.C.E.
+Situated on a tiny island on the Adriatic Coast, accessible by boat or by bridge, is the small historic harbor town of Trogir, Croatia.
+Nicknamed the “Stone Beauty,” the Greeks founded the UNESCO World Heritage site in the 3rd Century B.C.E.
 It’s one of Europe’s best-preserved Medieval towns, withstanding occupation by the Romans and the long-time rule of the Venetians.
 If you can only spend only one day in Trogir, here is my recommended itinerary for your time.

 Map for this Guide

-I created this color-coded map as a companion to this day trip to Trogir from Split guide!
+I created this color-coded map as a companion to this guide for visiting Trogir!
 You can find all of the locations and businesses marked here.

 How to Get to Trogir from Split

 If you’re adding this trip into your 3 day Split itinerary, a day trip to Trogir from Split, Croatia is perfect, since it’s only about 30 miles away.
 It’s very easy to choose how to get to Trogir from Split since you have a few options!

 If you’re planning to rent a car while in Croatia, the drive is about 40 minutes.
 Or, the local bus Promet Split runs the route several times a day, taking about 50 minutes.
 The bus terminal is on the mainland side of the city, so to get to the historic center, you’ll need to walk over one of the small bridges that connect to the island.
 Bus tickets in Trogir can be purchased at the central bus station next to the pier.